ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 1. On the day create a power point file on the share with title slide and a template slide with Done, Mention and Demo.
 1. Send slack announcing where it is and asking people to add themselves
+1. Update demo:
-1. Update demo using `instrument_install_latest_build_only.bat` script in ibex utils
+    1. run `instrument_install_latest_build_only.bat`
+    1. then in epics run `create_icp_binaries.bat`
     1. Announce that demo is available for creating demos on

 During: